fromothers/www.maxhallinan.com/posts/_posts/2018-06-02-changing-state-over-time-without-mutation.md

 out to consumers.
 This can occur asynchronously, over time, or synchronously, all at once.

-That might sound complicated so let's look at a simple Observer.
+That might sound complicated so let's look at a simple Observerable.

 {% highlight javascript %}
 const createObservable = () => ({